Mike11199/applyYourSelf---Job-Tracker/README.md

 }
 ```

--8/12/22 Installed the npm package MORGAN as an HTTP request logger middleware, to log HTTP requests, debug APIs used in the application, and help view routes/methods used in controllers.
+-8/12/22 Installed the npm package MORGAN on the server side as an HTTP request logger middleware, to log HTTP requests, debug APIs used in the application, and help view routes/methods used in controllers.
 This will make the program easier to use as multiple routes to send requests are added.
 </br>